Doreapp/Paridis-Lab_3-lock_free_concurrent_skiplist/results.md

 ### Second method, using a lock

-We added a possibility to use a global lock, so that the measurement of the execution time and the linearization point are atomic.
+We added a global lock, so that the measurement of the execution time and the linearization point are atomic.

-After tracing with some small and large amount of operations (for 50 to 100'000), we haven't encounter errors in the linearization (we check that programmatically)
+After tracing with some small and large amount of operations (from 50 to 100'000), we haven't encounter errors in the linearization.

 **How to reproduce**